julia-dizhak/rails-depot/README.md

 Table `products` represents products available for purchase.

+Table `orders` consist of customer’s contact information and payment details

 `line_items` - this table represents line items in a shopping cart.
 It has the following columns:

 * `product_id`: A foreign key referencing the id column of the products table.
 Indicates the product associated with the line item.